One Lost Henchman

 Pop Bugs (2014)

-Pop Bugs was the best little phone game ...that nowhere near enough folks played.
+Pop Bugs was the best little phone game ...that died because nowhere near enough folks played it.
 Obviously not every startup (particularly mobile startup) will succeed, but this project had a lot of heart, and it was dear to me.

 I'm one of two full-time programmers who worked on Pop Bugs.
 I wrote our game engine from scratch (so that it's lean and mean) and I wrote all of the supporting tools we use to build the data our artists create into the finished product.
 I also did a teensy bit of work with the gameplay and UI, mainly putting in some skeleton code which my colleague turned into all the quirky behaviors of the bugs you'll find when you launch a level and the logic underlying the interface.